-A. End of Term Recognition
+A. End of Term/Semester Recognition

-At the completion of each term, students will be recognized for academic achievement based upon the end of term GPA.
+At the completion of each term/semester, students will be recognized for academic achievement based upon the GPA.
 Eligible students will receive a certificate of recognition for the following:

-- High Honors GPA of 3.5 to 4.0 - Honors- GPA of 3.0 to 3.49
+- High Honors GPA of 3.5 to 4.0 - Honors GPA of 3.0 to 3.49